Matthias-Strauss/ft_transcendence/INSTRUCTIONS.md

 - **Secrets:**
   - ❌ NEVER hardcode API keys or passwords.
   - ✅ Use `process.env.VARIABLE_NAME` and add keys to `.env`.
+- **🚨 IMPORTANT:** Keep updating README.md, it's a mandatory part of the subject that we document!
 - **Comments:** Explain _why_ complex logic exists, not _what_ the code does.

 ---